The Only 2 Steps You Need to Cook Dried Beans in Your Instant Pot

 If you want to get a little more bang for your buck, skip the canned beans and opt for dried instead.
 A bag of dried beans will yield many more servings than a can of beans, and it usually only costs just a few cents more.
 For example, a one-pound bag of dried black beans will yield about 6 cups cooked beans, or the amount in four cans.
 The best part?
 Stored properly, dried beans and lentils will last years.
 Now that's a pantry staple you can count on!
 We'll admit, dried beans are a little more time-consuming to cook.
 But that's where your trusty electric multicooker can help you out.
 In just a couple of easy steps, you can cook dried beans and lentils in your Instant Pot and actually take advantage of that “Bean” button.

 Before you get cooking, start by soaking the dried beans to help them rehydrate (they won’t be ready to eat right after they soak, but they will be soft enough to add to recipes or to cook).
 Sort through the beans and remove any pebbles or debris.
 Rinse the beans in a colander under cold running water to remove any surface sand or dirt.
 Then choose one of the following soaking methods:

-- Overnight Soak: In a large bowl or pan cover the beans with water (use about 3 cups water per 1 cup beans).
+- Overnight Soak: In a large bowl or cooking pot cover the beans with water (use about 3 cups water per 1 cup beans).
 Cover and let soak at least 8 hours or overnight; drain and rinse.
 If you're cooking lentils, no soaking is required.
 However, if you do choose to soak them, it'll cut the cooking time about in half.